 - 3 cloves garlic peeled

-Pour apple cider into inner pot and scrape up any browned bits of bottom of instant pot.
+- Pour apple cider or juice into inner pot and scrape up any browned bits of bottom of instant pot.

-- Feel free to use apple juice in place of apple cider.
+- Apple Cider: Feel free to use apple juice in place of apple cider.
+But DO NOT USE APPLE CIDER VINEGAR--this recipe is for apple cider or apple juice.
+Vinegar will ruin your dish.